 - 1. The Clinical Director meets with the interns and fellows monthly in the Mini-Case Conference to discuss issues regarding the clinical load.
 At this time, interns have the opportunity to review and evaluate any and all aspects of the clinical program. - 2.
 In January and July of the training year, interns and fellows are required to evaluate in writing all aspects of the program.
 This evaluation focuses on specific areas of strength and weakness of the program, including suggestions for improvement.
 Interns' and fellows' evaluations are reviewed by the Director of Training and supervisors, and are used to explore and implement appropriate changes in the program. - 3.
-Interns and fellows formally evaluate their supervisors and The Director of Training in writing in July.
-This evaluation is given directly to the Director of CPS.
+Interns and fellows formally evaluate their supervisors mid-year and in July and the Director of Training in July.
+The latter evaluation is given directly to the Director of CAPS.